haihala/whoops-all-grapplers/docs/1. Projects/Master tracker.md

 	- This allows to have a window to transition into another action instead of just at action boundary
 	- e.g. user can tap gunshot while already shooting and the second shot comes immediately and not after a delay.
 Holding would still be possible.
 - Timer font is weird in full screen relative to health bars
+- Moves may not cancel into themselves.
+- Pushing causes mild visual stutter

 ## Not a priority
 - [[Counter hits]]